-Tuition and fees calculator
+Tuition and fees

 Classification and credit hours

-Students registered for less than a full-time course load are charged a per-credit-hour rate based on their classification/program.
+Part-time students: Undergraduate and graduate students registered for less than a full-time course load are charged a per-credit-hour rate based on their classification/program.

-Nondegree-seeking students who hold undergraduate degrees are classified as DHU (Degree Holder Undergraduate) if they enroll in all undergraduate courses.
-DHU students are assessed tuition and fees as a new student.
-If nondegree-seeking students make changes to their course enrollment by the end of the add/drop week, their classification and charges change in accordance with these guidelines.
+Nondegree-seeking students: Nondegree-seeking students who enroll in one or more graduate courses are charged graduate tuition rates.
+Nondegree-seeking students who hold a bachelor’s degree but enroll in all undergraduate courses are charged undergraduate tuition and fees.
+If nondegree-seeking students make changes to their course enrollment, their classification and charges may change in accordance with these guidelines.

-Courses offered through the OCPE are assessed tuition and fee charges in addition to the standard tuition and fee rates.
+Continuing and professional education: Courses offered through the Office of Continuing and Professional Education are assessed tuition and fee charges in addition to the standard tuition and fee rates.